Case Report: Upper Extremity Deep Venous Thrombosis – Paget-Schroetter Syndrome

 Read More

 In each issue, JUCM will challenge your diagnostic acumen with a glimpse of x-rays, electrocardiograms, and photographs of dermatologic conditions that real urgent care patients have presented with.
 If you would like to submit a case for consideration, please e-mail the relevant materials and presenting information to [email protected].
-The patient is a 17-year-old male who fell and experienced a blow to the right knee.
-On examination, you not local swelling.
-The patient complains of pain …
+The patient is a 50-year-old female who presents with pain in her right thumb after taking a fall.
+On examination, you not local swelling at the base …

 Read More